fnic-lemmy/lemmy-directory/README.md

 Directory is in early stages of WIP.
 Expect a lot of changes.

 ❓ = Community I'm not sure if fits the section.

-🔒 = Locked communities where only mods can create posts.
+🔒 = Locked community where only mods can create posts.

+x = Unmoderated community.

+x = Community looking for mods to help with moderation.

 # Directory (81 communities)